Prizes & Awards

 Emerging Soft Matter Excellence Award

 The DSOFT Emerging Soft Matter Excellence (ESME) Award recognizes an exceptional graduate student pursuing research in soft matter physics.
-Help us continue to offer this new award by giving to our fundraising campaign here.
+To be considered for the ESME Award the student must:

 1. be a DSOFT member;